nicksellen/projects/baseNode_docConst.md

 1. There is no specific format for Direct Conflict Resolution.
 Many techniques and tools exist to prevent potential conflicts, manage ongoing conflicts and analyze resolved conflicts, including: the [Advice Process](http://www.reinventingorganizationswiki.com/Decision_Making), [Non-violent Communication](http://baynvc.org/key-assumptions-and-intentions-of-nvc/), [Cognitive Behavioral Therapy](https://www.mind.org.uk/information-support/drugs-and-treatments/cognitive-behavioural-therapy-cbt/), [Sharing Circles](url), [1-on-1 dialogue](url), [Listen Looping, I-messages and Non-defensive Assertions.](https://loomio.coop/conflict_resolution_resources.html)

 ### 11b.
 Voluntary Assistance
-1. If reasonable measures to resolve a conflict directly prove unsuccessful, individuals involved in a conflict (herein 'conflictant') may voluntarily seek and/or accept assistance from third-parties.
+1. If reasonable measures to resolve a conflict directly prove unsuccessful, individuals involved in a conflict (herein 'actor') may voluntarily seek and/or accept assistance from third-parties.
 1. There is no specific format for Conflict Resolution with Voluntary Assistance.
 On the basis that all involved consent to participate, many scenarios are possible, including—
-	1. a third-party individual supporting a single conflictant ('support person',)
+	1. a third-party individual supporting a single actor ('support person',)
-	1. a third-party individual supporting multiple conflictants ('direct bridge',)
+	1. a third-party individual supporting multiple actors ('direct bridge',)
-	1. support persons engaging in dialogue on behalf of the conflictants ('indirect bridge',) or
+	1. support persons engaging in dialogue on behalf of the actors ('indirect bridge',) or
-	1. a group of third-party individuals attend a meeting of the conflictants to bear witness and/or offer advice ('panel'.)
+	1. a group of third-party individuals attend a meeting of the actors to bear witness and/or offer advice ('panel'.)

 ### 11c.
 Intervention
 1. If reasonable measures to resolve a conflict with Voluntary Assistance prove unsuccessful, the Members may intervene as a last resort.
-1. Conflict Resolution by Intervention is decided by Members in the absence of the conflictants by Unanimous Acceptance (8b.) or Score Voting (8c.) where proposals may include—
+1. Conflict Resolution by Intervention is decided by Members in the absence of the actors using the Unanimous Acceptance (8b.) or Score Voting (8c.) procedure, where proposals may include—
 	1. requesting an individual to participate in assisted conflict resolution,
 	1. revoking an individuals' position of Volunteer or Member, or
 	1. instructing an individual to leave the space temporarily or indefinitely.